 Sanpaku is the Japanese idea that you can tell something about a person by the whites of their eyes.
 Abe Lincoln, JFK, had white showing below which indicated low energy, maybe trouble.
 Charles Manson had white all the way around.
 Too much energy, different trouble.
 Patrick had 10 days off.
 “Just enough time,” he said.
 As he said it, he went full sanpaku describing how he was going to start polyphasic sleeping, micro-dosing, or some other niche self-improvement scheme.
 It is a little known fact that Patrick is a life artist, an alchemist aimed at that elusive optimal plane of existence.

 Responsibilities: Website Development

 It was the beginning of a truly profound hangover.
 One of those mornings where you feel poisoned.
 He got out of bed not needing to get dressed.
 He was still dressed.
 He pulled on a trucker hat and glasses thinking some food would help.
 Mr. Greek’s was packed because of the football game.
 He found a two-top in the corner and sat down gingerly.
 His Mini Special arrived: two eggs, toast, pancakes, etc. He hears, “Yo, SBC, can I sit?”
 He looks up.
 Blinks and takes off his glasses.
 It’s Method Man.
 At his table.
 In Michigan.
 He nods weakly.
 Meth sits down.
 “That airbrush is grimy.
-I need one that has METH on it.
-With Liberty, and maybe a sunrise behind her.”
+I need one that has METH on it.”
 Brandon looks at the airbrushed SBC on his hat and smiles.
 This might not be that bad of a day after all.